AndrewReitz/velcro/README.md

 Filling in the groupId, artifactId, and applicationName.
 Where groupId is the package you want for your application, artifactId should be your application name with no spaces (ex. my-test-app), and applicationName is the name of your application all one word (ex.
 MyTestApp).

-cd into the directory that was created and run the following
+cd into the directory that was created (my-test-app) and run the following

     chmod +x gradlew
     mv gradle.properties.dist gradle.properties